 Despite a reputation for being slow to grant patents, Brazil’s IP office has introduced a number of programmes to expedite examination—with some positive results.
-Gustavo Sartori and Rana Gosain of Daniel Legal & IP Strategy report.
+Gustavo Sartori and Rana Gosain of Daniel Law report.

 For many years, the Brazilian Patent and Trademark Office (INPI) has been facing a huge backlog of pending patent applications.
 Currently, a patent application takes 11 years to be granted, on average; depending on the technical field, a grant decision can be even longer.